claani/claani.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student majoring math at FU.
+I am a Master student majoring math at Free University of Berlin.
 I mainly study discrete optimization and discrete geometry.

 You can find a draft of my thesis here [Master Thesis](../assets/master_thesis.pdf), Please note, the introduction and computational results are not complete yet